QuickBooks Gmail Add-on

 For confidentiality reasons actual data values in this case study are omitted.

-As a team, we formed an immediate action plan to redesign the log-in screen.
-Our hypothesis was that a more visually appealing screen with clear value props and CTAs will reduce the drop-off rate.
+As a team, we formed an immediate action plan to improve the first time use experience.
+We hypothesized that a more visually appealing screen with clear value props and CTAs will reduce the drop-off rate.

 Why did the team deliver the original execution for the login screen?
 In partnership with Gmail, we were given very strict guidelines on the look and feel, as well as interaction and behavior possibilities.